tttao/astrowind/src/data/post/12-factor-apps-vs-cloud-native-apps-whats-the-difference-and-why-it-matters.md

 1. **Codebase.** The application's code is versioned and is the same across all deploys.
 2. **Dependencies.** All dependencies are explicitly defined in a manifest (e.g. package.json file for NodeJS projects, pom.xml file for Maven projects).
 The application should not rely on any implicit dependency -e.g. a system-wide package-.
 3. **Config.** There should be a strict separation of config and code.
 In other words (quoting <https://12factor.net/>), "Config varies substantially across deploys, code does not".
+Configuration should be stored as environment variables.
-4. **Backing services**
+4. **Backing services.** The Twelve-Factor App methodology defines backing services as all services that the application consumes over the network -e.g. databases, APIs, messaging systems, etc.-.
+All backing services should be considered as resources and accessed via a URL or a service locator, stored in the config.
 5. **Build, release, run**
 6. **Processes**
 7. **Port binding**